tzler/server_side_psych/experiment_setup/jsPsych_demo/README.md

 Because app.js is running in the same folder as index.html, we direct the client to the current working directory with `./socket.io/socket.io.js`, but could also move up the directory using `../socket.io/socket.io.js`, etc.

 Next, we just need one line of code to connect this node-based socket to client side javascript.
-You can do this as we have in `functions.js:1` or within the `<script>` tag in your html file:
+In the spirit of being minimilly invasive, we've done this by adding the following line of code into `demo-simple-rt-task.html:18` (i.e. at line 18):

 ```
 socket = io.connect();
 ```

-Now we can create a function to we can use in javascript that will call this node process (`functions.js:2-4`):
+Now we can create a javacsript-based function that will call this node process (`demo-simple-rt-task.html:19-20`):

 ```
 save_trial_to_database = function(trial_data){